 Highland Blvd. became a showcase in the late 1890s with many mansions built by Milwaukee’s German American elite.
 This 1898 Elizabethan Revival / German Renaissance Revival mansion was designed by Ferry & Clas for Gustave Pabst, the eldest son of Captain Frederick Pabst.
 Ferry & Clas also designed the Milwaukee Public Library on Wisconsin Avenue, St. John’s Cathedral on Jackson Street and the Frederick Pabst Mansion at 20th & Wisconsin.

 The home was reportedly a wedding present from Capt.
 Pabst.
-It was titled only in the name of Gustav’s new wife, Hilda – a very uncommon arrangement at the time.
-Gustav was elected President of the Pabst Brewing Company after his father died in 1904.
+It was titled only in the name of Gustave’s new wife, Hilda – a very uncommon arrangement at the time.
+Gustave was elected President of the Pabst Brewing Company after his father died in 1904.
 The following year the family moved into a newly built mansion on Terrace Ave. on Milwaukee’s East Side.